 libcu++

-provides: C++ Standard Library features useable in both host and device code
+provides: C++ Standard Library features usable in both host and device code

 Extensions to C++ Standard Library features